TIBCOSoftware/flogo-cli/README.md

-# flogo
+# flogo-cli
 > Command line tool for building **Flogo**-based applications.

 ![Flogo icon](flynn.png)

-**Flogo** is process-flow engine written in Go.
-It was designed from the ground up to be robust enough for cloud applications and at the same time sufficiently lean for IOT devices.
+**Flogo** is an IoT Integration framework written in Go.
+It was designed from the ground up to be robust enough for cloud applications and at the same time sufficiently lean for IoT devices.

 ## Installation